Internal deadline: September 12, 2014

 - Citizen of the United States; pending application for citizenship does not qualify a person to apply.

-- Must be at least 18 but not yet 24 years of age.
-(Applicants must still be 23 on Oct.
-1 of the application year)
+- Must be at least 18 but not yet 24 years of age on October 1 in the year of application.

 - Completion of a bachelor’s degree before October 1, 2015